 We’re going to be talking about the newest buzz word in BI: Big Data.
 You know we all have been through Big Data, and we probably all have a certain idea what it is.
-You can you define it in your own world and define it as how you see it.
+You can define it in your own world and define it as how you see it.

 The reason that a lot of people don’t know what it is because honestly there are different definitions out there.
 People have talked about one thing, and they believe they’re on the same page.
 But I saw a survey of small and medium businesses who were asked about Big Data, and it turned out there were about three or four different definitions that were prevalent out there.

-The way I like to define it as a kind of baseline is that Big Data is the science and the practice of working with data that in some way, shape or form is just too big for traditional transactional databases to work with inefficient way.
+The way I like to define it as a kind of baseline is that Big Data is the science and the practice of working with data that in some way, shape or form is just too big for traditional transactional databases to work with in an efficient way.
 Now, you know, people will go beyond that and name an amount, you know, into the hundreds of terabytes, or into the petabytes ranges is one definition.

-That’s definition is going to be fluid, right?
+That definition is going to be fluid, right?
 You know two years from now that the size will probably be increased because even transactional databases will be able to take on those volumes.
 So it’s always going to move, but I would say you know if it’s too big for a transactional reporting system then it’s Big Data.

 And if it’s coming in fast and furious through some kind of streaming data source that’s a good sign.
 You know if you’re dealing with things that are not stored in relational data sources, maybe they are log files.
 Maybe it’s data coming from sensors.
 That kind of thing is a good omen that it’s Big Data as well.
 And you know if that sounds a little inconsistent, it’s because it is.
 There are really different uses in this whole field.